Infographics

 Organization and Time Management

-One of the most effective ways to reduce stress is to get better organized.
-When we have control over our tasks and time, we feel less overwhelmed.
+One of the most effective ways to reduce stress is to improve your organization.
+When we have control over our tasks and routines, we feel less overwhelmed.

 • Use a calendar or planner to organize activities